hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The other two from the first set be took;
 >
-> And thos are not perhaps what some expected,
+> And those are not perhaps what some expected,
 >
 > They're from the Lancers and first set selected;
 >